mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 - `FutureBuilder`builds itself based on the latestinteraction with a Future.
 The result of the interaction is obtained through `snapshot.data`.
 - Since our has a nested structure, we used `_flatten` (`_`is for indicating private methods) method to create a list that contains both categories and sources as seperate objects.
 - In Dart, type check can be done with `is` operator.
+- `InkWell` widget is used to make the item clickable.
+- `Center` is used to centerize its childs.

 To make Flutter show this route on startup, we have to define it in `home` section of the main widget.